-The Biomedical Research Integrated Domain Group (BRIDG) Model is a domain analysis model representing the realm of protocol-driven biomedical/clinical research.
+The BRIDG Model is a domain analysis model representing the realm of protocol-driven biomedical/clinical research.
 It was developed to provide an overarching model that could readily be understood by clinical research domain experts and would provide a semantic basis for harmonization among standards within the clinical research domain and between biomedical/clinical research and healthcare.

 Protocol-driven research and its associated regulatory artifacts are defined as the data, organization, resources, rules, and processes involved in the formal assessment of the utility, impact, or other pharmacological, physiological, or psychological effects of a drug, procedure, process, or device on a human, animal, or other subject or substance plus all associated regulatory artifacts required for or derived from this effort, including data specifically associated with post-marketing adverse event reporting.